Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 • the sale is to be with vacant possession.

-8.6 We aim to have completed an assessment of the application form and supporting documentation within 5 working days of receiving it.
+8.4 We aim to have completed an assessment of the Application Form within 5 working days of receiving it.
 If there is a delay to the assessment checks, the Applicant(s) will be informed at the earliest convenience.

 Withdrawing an application